-(ii) Term loan
+(ii) Term loan I

-During the year, a subsidiary of the Group obtained a secured medium-term loan with a value of USD 22 million (AED 80.8 million) from a local bank in Egypt for the purpose of early settlement of lease liabilities and subsequent capitalization of a vessel that was previously recorded as a right of use asset under IFRS 16.
+During 2022, a subsidiary of the Group obtained a secured medium-term loan with a value of USD 22 million (AED 80.8 million) from a local bank in Egypt for the purpose of early settlement of lease liabilities and subsequent capitalization of a vessel that was previously recorded as a right of use asset under IFRS 16.
 The loan carries an interest rate of 5.88%.
 The loan is repayable in quarterly instalments, with the first instalment commencing fifteen months after the loan draw down date.
-The entire balance outstanding has been classified as a non-current liability.